marshallward/optiflop/doc/roofline_examples.rst

 ``y[i] = a y[i]``
 -----------------

-Scalar-vector multiplication is shown in the code block below:
+Scalar-vector multiplication is shown in the code block below.

 .. code:: c